alihanhyk/optcommit/README.md

 # When to Make and Break Commitments?
 Code author: Alihan Hüyük ([ah2075@cam.ac.uk](mailto:ah2075@cam.ac.uk))

-This repository is for reproducing the main experimental results in the ICLR'23 paper "When to make and break commitments?"
-The method we propose, *Bayes-OCP*, is implemented as the function `policy_bayesocp` in `src/algs.py`.
+This repository is for reproducing the main experimental results in the [ICLR'23 paper "When to make and break commitments?"](https://openreview.net/forum?id=q8vgHfPdoQP) The method we propose, *Bayes-OCP*, is implemented as the function `policy_bayesocp` in `src/algs.py`.

 ### Usage

-First, install the required python packages by running:
+First, clone the repository, then install the required python packages by running:
 ```shell
 python -m pip install -r requirements.txt
 ```